manuelAlvarezMarban/UDP-Fast-Statistics-Server/README.md

 taking this into account for calculation of stream rates.-

 ## Prerequisites:
-- Linux System (because of C socket dependencies)
+- Linux (because of C socket dependencies)

 ## Installing - Run:
 On project folder: